 12. Data analysis:

 1. Use the Crosshair values tool to find the maximum point on the Pulse Amplitude signal.
-Once this is found, record this value (in the above example this is approximately 31 read off the Y axis for the green trace) and read off the corresponding Pressure from the Cuff Pressure signal.
+Once this is found, record this value (in the above example this is approximately 31 read off the Y-axis for the green trace) and read off the corresponding Pressure from the Cuff Pressure signal.
 This is known as the Mean Pressure (also known as the Mean Arterial Pressure or MAP).
 In this example the Mean Pressure is approximately 104mmHg.

 2. Systolic Pressure – This is calculated as a percentage of the peak value of the Pulse Amplitude trace.
 Typical values for the Systolic percentage are between 55% to 70%.
 Each Blood pressure monitor has a different measurement method and derived percentage.
 Calculate the Systolic percentage of the Pulse Amplitude signal, use the Crosshair values tool to find this value to the left of the peak on the Pulse Amplitude trace and again read off the actual pressure at this point on the Cuff Pressure trace – this is the Systolic Pressure.